Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 While the parameters \{$\Delta$, $D$\} are still unknown, we can already determine the critical field corresponding to a ``would-be'' 1-magnon BEC at K-point (see also Fig.~\ref{fig:neutron}{\bf e}):

-Clearly, $B_\text{1-magnon}$ is well below the experimentally observed critical point ($B_{\rm s}\approx \qty{1.8}{T}$, see Figs.~\ref{fig:phd}{\bf e} and \ref{fig:neutron}{\bf e}).
-In other words, another transition overtakes the 1-magnon condensation as we lower the magnetic field in the FP state.
+Clearly, $B_\text{1-magnon}$ is well below the experimentally observed critical point $B_{\rm s}\approx \qty{1.8}{T}$.
+In other words, another transition overtakes the 1-magnon condensation as we lower the magnetic field.

-While we have only observed the 1-magnon state in the neutron scattering data (Fig.~\ref{fig:neutron}{\bf c}-{\bf f}), it is crucial to note that the multi-magnon states are invisible in the neutron scattering experiments due to $U(1)$ symmetry of the TL model \eqref{eq:model_TL}.
-In fact, the larger in-plane saturation field (see Fig.~\ref{fig:structure}{\bf d}) suggests that the single-ion anisotropy is of easy-axis type ($D>0$) in which case the 2-magnon state can further decrease its energy by forming a singe-ion bound state~\cite{SilberglittR1970}.
+Although we have only observed the 1-magnon state in the INS data (Fig.~\ref{fig:neutron}{\bf c}-{\bf f}), it is crucial to note that the multi-magnon states are invisible due to the $U(1)$ symmetry of the TL model \eqref{eq:model_TL}.
+This becomes clear by considering the matrix elements of the $T=0$ dynamic spin structure factor:

+since the good quantum number $\sum_i S_i^z$ in the $n$-magnon states $|\nu^{(n)} \rangle$ differs from that of the FP state by $n$-spin flips, which cannot be connected by a single operator $S_{-{\bm{k}}}^\alpha$ ($\alpha = x,y,z$).
+In fact, the higher in-plane saturation field (Fig.~\ref{fig:structure}{\bf d}) indicates an easy-axis single-ion anisotropy ($D>0$), allowing the 2-magnon state to further reduce its energy by forming a single-ion bound state~\cite{SilberglittR1970}.

-To explore the possible formation of 2-magnon bound state in \NiP{}, we performed exact theoretical calculations by solving the Lippmann-Schwinger equation (see Methods).
-Figure~\ref{fig:2magnon}{\bf a} shows the positions of the 1-magnon and 2-magnon states of the TL model \eqref{eq:model_TL} with $\Delta=1.13$ [$D/J\approx 3.97$ according to Eq.~\eqref{eq:fit}].
+To explore the possible formation of the 2-magnon bound state, we performed exact calculations by solving the Lippmann-Schwinger equation (see Methods).
+Figure~\ref{fig:2magnon}{\bf a} shows the 1-magnon and 2-magnon energies of the TL model \eqref{eq:model_TL} with $\Delta=1.13$ [$D/J\approx 3.97$ according to Eq.~\eqref{eq:fit}].
 Besides the 1-magnon state and the 2-magnon continuum, the 2-magnon bound state is indeed found to be stable theoretically.
-The narrow band of the two-magnon bound state has a minimum at the $\Gamma$ point (see inset of Fig.~\ref{fig:2magnon}{\bf a}), indicating it is formed by binding two magnons with opposite momenta.
-We note that the binding energy $E_2^B(\bm{K})\equiv \left[E_1 \left(\frac{\bm{K}}{2} + \bm{k} \right) + E_1 \left(\frac{\bm{K}}{2} - \bm{k} \right) \right]_{\text{min }\bm{k}} - E_2(\bm{K})$ at the $\Gamma$ point increases against $D/J$ (Fig.~\ref{fig:2magnon}{\bf c}), indicating that the easy-axis single-ion anisotropy provides the glue of the 2-magnon bound state.
+The narrow band of the two-magnon bound state has a minimum at the $\Gamma$ point (see inset of Fig.~\ref{fig:2magnon}{\bf a}), suggesting it results from binding two magnons with opposite momenta.
+The binding energy is defined as $E_2^B(\bm{K})\equiv \left[E_1 \left(\frac{\bm{K}}{2} + \bm{k} \right) + E_1 \left(\frac{\bm{K}}{2} - \bm{k} \right) \right]_{\text{min }\bm{k}} - E_2(\bm{K})$ where $\bm{K}$ is the center-of-mass momentum.
+Since $E_2^B(\bm{K}=\Gamma)$ increases against $D/J$ (Fig.~\ref{fig:2magnon}{\bf c}), it indicates that the easy-axis single-ion anisotropy provides the glue of the 2-magnon bound state.